marcusrossel/marcusrossel.github.io/_posts/2020-02-29-kaleidoscope-3.md

 #### Call Expressions

 In order to build a call expression, we'll use `LLVMBuildCall` which requires a value representing a function as well as its arguments.
-So first of all we're going to get a handle on the function to be called:
+So first of all we're going to get a reference to the function to be called:

 ```swift
 extension IRGenerator {